zjfheart/Geometry-aware-Instance-reweighted-Adversarial-Training/README.md

 Adversarial training employs adversarial data for updating the models.
 For more details of the nature of adversarial training, refer to this [FAT's GitHub](https://github.com/zjfheart/Friendly-Adversarial-Training) for the preliminary. <br/>
 In this repo, you will know:
-## Model Capacity is NOT enough for adversarial training.
+## FACT 1: Model Capacity is NOT enough for adversarial training.
 <p align="center">
     <img src="images/diff_net_error_white.png" width="450"\>
    <img src="images/eps_error_white.png" width="450"\>
 </p>
 <p align="left">
 We plot standard training error (Natural) and adversarial training error (PGD-10) over the training epochs of the standard AT (Madry's) on CIFAR-10 dataset.
-  Left panel: AT on different sizes of network.
+  *Left panel*: AT on different sizes of network.
-  Right panel: AT on ResNet-18 under different perturbation bounds eps_train. </p>
+  *Right panel*: AT on ResNet-18 under different perturbation bounds eps_train. </p>

 Refer to [FAT's GitHub](https://github.com/zjfheart/Friendly-Adversarial-Training) for the standard AT by setting